Forty and Eight: Organization

 The Forty and Eight as a whole is divided into regions.
 These regions follow geographical lines and each region encompasses multiple states.
 For example, the Central States includes Colorado, Iowa, Kansas, Nebraska, Missouri, Oklahoma, and Texas.
 The MinnDakota region includes Minnesota, North Dakota and South Dakota.
 Other regions include Heart of Dixie and Northwest, which includes, among others, Wyoming and New Mexico.

-Notable voyageurs
+Notable members

 Notable members of the veterans' organization have included: